 Tender lamb chops cooked over a fire accented with a Bearnaise Sauce turns a Saturday evening into a special occasion every time.
 Bits of rosemary and garlic cling to the loin chops, roasting along with the meat creating a fragrant, succulent lamb dinner.
 It is so easy to prepare you’ll wonder why you waited for the weekend to make it.
-Cradle the chops in a classic sauce like Bearnaise and you have a perfect herbaceous accent for lamb.
+A classic Bearnaise sauce cradles the chops in herbaceous perfection.

 Grilled Lamb Loin Chops with Bearnaise Sauce